brayden1moore/what-plant-is-this/README.md

 # What Plant Is This?

 Welcome to the WPiT repository.
 This project is an image recognition model specifically designed for identifying plants.
-It utilizes a Convolutional Neural Network (CNN) with an upstream Google Vision Transformer feature extractor to achieve accurate plant classification suggestions.
+It utilizes a Google Vision Transformer feature extractor with downstream dense layers to achieve accurate plant classification suggestions.

 ## Table of Contents